 Traditional IRA versus Roth IRA

-Which Is Better - A Traditional IRA or a Roth IRA?
+Which is better - a Traditional IRA or a Roth IRA?

-Nevertheless, it is important that you understand the differences between the two accounts.
-Over the next five to ten minutes, let's examine both the Traditional IRA and the Roth IRA so you can get a better idea of how each one might fit within your overall portfolio.
+Examine both the Traditional IRA and the Roth IRA so you can get a better idea of how each one might fit within your overall portfolio.

 An Overview of the Traditional IRA

 Contributions are tax-deductible at the time they are made for individuals and families earning less than the income limitations in effect for any given year, which are regularly updated by the IRS.
 The contribution limits consist of a "base" contribution limit and a "catch-up" contribution limit that people 50 years or older can take advantage of.
 For example, in 2017, the base contribution limit was $5,500 and the catch-up contribution limit was $1,000, so a person who was 52 years old, and otherwise qualified for a Traditional IRA, could contribute $6,500 to his or her account.

 For the years in which your money is sitting in your Traditional IRA, as long as you follow the rules, you won't owe any taxes on any of the investment profits you generate.
 That means no taxes on capital gains and no taxes on dividends, interest, and rents.
 Even if you find yourself sitting on millions upon millions of dollars in profits, as long as it is within the protective confines of the account, the Federal, state, and local governments get none of it.
 You'll only pay taxes on the growth once you withdraw the funds.